Information Transmission and Processing in G-Protein-Coupled-Receptor Complexes: Acknowledgements

 \section{Acknowledgements}

 We thank Prof. Joachim Wegener and his team for generously providing the raw data used in our analysis.
 We also thank Katherine Newhall for valuable insights on macroscopic reversibility.
-Research in the laboratory of AJ is supported by the National Science Foundation (MCB-0718202) and the National Institute of General Medical Sciences (R01GM065989).
-The work of KN is supported by the National Science Foundation under Grant No. DMS-1816394.
 Research by AG is supported by MIUR PRIN-COFIN2022 grant 2022JWAF7Y.
 The figures were generated with Blender.
 The cubic equations were solved with Mathematica.
 Numerical calculations were performed with MATLAB.